manasakani/manasakani.github.io/_pages/about.md

 Hi!
 I'm a PhD Candidate in the [Computational Nanoelectronics group](https://nano-tcad.ee.ethz.ch/) at ETH Zurich, advised by [Prof. Mathieu Luisier](https://ee.ethz.ch/the-department/faculty/professors/person-detail.ODA5MjM=.TGlzdC80MTEsMTA1ODA0MjU5.html).
 My research interests lie at at the intersection of:

-*  ***Ab initio* and atomistic semiconductor device modeling** - developing custom simulation tools to capture the operating physics of emerging semiconductor devices
+*  ***Ab initio* and atomistic semiconductor device modeling** - developing and using custom simulation tools to capture the operating physics of emerging semiconductor devices, and working with experimental collaborators to iterate between simulated trends and device measurements

-*  **Geometric deep learning for materials modeling** - adapting symmetry-preserving Graph Neural Networks (GNN) to learn the electronic structure of semiconductor materials at scales otherwise unreachable by Density Functional Theory (DFT)
+*  **Geometric deep learning for materials modeling** - adapting symmetry-preserving Graph Neural Networks (GNN) to learn the electronic structure of the underlying semiconductor materials at scales otherwise unreachable by Density Functional Theory (DFT)

 *  **High performance scientific computing (HPC)** - optimizing custom simulations codes and machine learning models on GPUs and supercomputers to tackle problem scales of experimental relevance